Posts Tagged Shanghai

 Debbie Collins, a Virtuoso travel specialist in Edgecliff, Australia, makes sure the shopping tours she arranges include a healthy dose of pampering: “In Shanghai, the first day is always the Scientific and Technology museum markets for bags, shoes, pashminas, etcetera.
 We use a particular hotel because of its convenience to shops.
 After a long day, they offer complimentary foot massages in the spa, a must for the hard shopper!”

-A Virtuoso travel advisor can design the retail vacation of your dreams.
+A Virtuoso travel advisor can design the shopping tourism experience of your dreams.
 Don’t have an advisor?
 Visit www.virtuoso.com to be matched with one.

 By Elaine Srnka